rarezhang/python_machine_learning/readme.md

         ![perceptron_weight1](https://cloud.githubusercontent.com/assets/5633774/24132041/a09853b4-0daf-11e7-87e7-67ebfd34fb95.png)
         ![perceptron_weight2](https://cloud.githubusercontent.com/assets/5633774/24132056/b7561de8-0daf-11e7-8ca1-2ec05d47fcae.png)
 - Note: the convergence of the perceptron is only guaranteed if
     + the two classes are linearly separable
         * set a maximum number of passes over the training dataset (epochs)
         * a threshold for the number of tolerated mis-classifications
     + the learning rate is sufficiently small
+- **perceptron algorithm never converges on datasets that aren't perfectly linearly separable, which is why the use of the perceptron algorithm is typically not recommended in practice**

 ### adaptive linear neurons --> ADAptive LInear NEuron (Adaline)